 Typically blooming from early-April onward, Joyama Park behind Zenko-ji Temple is known for the abundance and beauty of its blossom trees, while Matsushiro celebrates spring with its ‘Matsushiro Spring Cherry Blossom Festival’ in and around the historic grounds of Matsushiro Castle Park – see above for details.

-For information about where to find the best blossoms, see our ‘Cherry Blossoms in Nagano’ page.
+For information about where to find the best blossoms, see our ‘Cherry Blossoms’ page.